Thought Leadership: Workshops, Panels & Educational Programs

 Who builds, manages, and supports the team and how?
 The second session under the umbrella term of OPERATIONS is centered on business strategy, culture and firm management - a presentation on the business of running an A+D firm.

-Elisabeth provides an overview of firm profiles and firm structures, as well as leadership styles and firm cultures, then presents select SO|arch case studies in conversation with her clients:
+Elisabeth provides an overview of firm profiles and firm structures, as well as leadership styles and firm cultures, then presents select SO|arch case studies in conversation with my clients:

 • Building teams with Michelle Gayle Hill (Spatializing) and Rob Zirkle (brick)